wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    running server and are lost when the server is restarted.
 Items from unbound.conf stay after restart.

-   For additional information see [Unound-Configuration]
+   For additional information see [Unbound-Configuration]

 A.2.
 ISC BIND